~ CONNECTING WITH PEOPLE AND ARTIFACTS ~

 We commissioned in

-before passing through the Suez canal as the Flag of the East
+the November and visited ports all round Europe and the Meditereanean (sic) before passing through the Suez canal as the Flag of the East

 Indies Station.
 We visited Aden, Mogadishu, Monbassa, Dar e Salam